markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>UEFA Cup</h3>

-<p>The UEFA Cup is the second level tournament for European teams.
+The UEFA Cup is the second level tournament for European teams.
 This is a place for champions of some of the smaller country’s leagues can play against some of the second level teams in the major leagues.
 While it may not have the big name clubs playing each season, it is still seen as a reward for clubs who get to play against other European teams and more importantly, make more money for their clubs.
-At the beginning of each season, the previous years champions for the UEFA Cup and Champions League play each other in the UEFA Super Cup.</p>
+At the beginning of each season, the previous years champions for the UEFA Cup and Champions League play each other in the UEFA Super Cup.

 <ul>